 Davol is currently based in Denver.
 The French language, photography and music are among his great lifelong passions.
 Since 1986 he supports a compassionate lifestyle for the planet and animals by being vegan.
 He has spent time as a public health educator for a Hepatitis C nonprofit organization.

-Radio InterviewsDavol's 2012 interview with Jim Ellis on Astreaux World.
+Radio InterviewsA new interview with DJ at KSBR, September 2014.
 Click here to listen.

 Part of the Morning Breeze Cruise, DJ Thornton interviewed Davol in the KSBR studios in 2010.
 Click here to listen.